thomasstern123-zz/tech-challenge/README.md

 ## Setup

-To start your Phoenix server, open your computer's terminal and navigate to the efood directory.
+To start your Phoenix server, open your computer's terminal and navigate to the `efood` directory inside of the `tech-challenge` folder.
 From there, do the following:

   * Install dependencies with `mix deps.get`
   * Create and migrate your database with `mix ecto.setup`
+	* To do this, you will need to change the username in the dev.ex file to that of your local user.
+Open `efood/config/dev.exs` and change `thomasstern` to whatever your username is.
+I had trouble implementing environment variables here and will need to make this process easier in the future.
+Here is an example of what it should look like:

+`# Configure your database
+config :efood, Efood.Repo,
+  username: "insert_your_username_here",
+  password: "",
+  database: "efood_dev",
+  hostname: "localhost",
+  show_sensitive_data_on_connection_error: true,
+  pool_size: 10`

-  * Install Node.js dependencies with `cd assets && npm install`
+  * Install Node.js dependencies with `cd assets && npm install` (make sure to cd back into the efood directory after)
-  * Read the documentation by opening `docs/index.html`
+  * Read the documentation by running `mix docs` and opening `doc/index.html`
-    * Mac: run `open docs/index.html`
+    * Mac: run `open doc/index.html`
-    * Windows: run `start docs/index.html`
+    * Windows: run `start doc/index.html`

   * Start Phoenix endpoint with `mix phx.server`